usdot-jpo-ode/wzdx/README.md

 #### Release v2.0 (Jan 14, 2020)

 - [WZDx v2.0 specification](/feed-content) is now available for IOOs to stand up data feeds.
 Once these data feeds are available, OEMs, navigation applications, and others can use the data.
-Below are steps for IOOs to get started.
+Below are the steps for IOOs to get started.
 This release includes the first set of major changes to the specification.

   - [Required GeoJSON formatting](https://github.com/usdot-jpo-ode/jpo-wzdx/pull/53) of a WZDx feed.
 GeoJSON is a data interchange format based on JavaScript Object Notation (JSON) designed to exchange geospatial data.
-Since feeds can be used with existing validation, mapping, and visualizations tools, requiring GeoJSON will improve accessibility of work zone data activity to producers and consumers.
+Since feeds can be used with existing validation, mapping, and visualizations tools, requiring GeoJSON will improve the accessibility of work zone data activity to producers and consumers.
   - Converted the “common core” data dictionary into a [relational data model](https://github.com/usdot-jpo-ode/jpo-wzdx/pull/54) with road event tables featuring new geometry-specific data elements.
-This conversion permits more efficient organization of the data elements for each work zone and supports a flexible, scalable data model.
+This conversion permits a more efficient organization of the data elements for each work zone and supports a flexible, scalable data model.
   - Added new data tables to accommodate [mobility impact and lane level impacts/restrictions](https://github.com/usdot-jpo-ode/jpo-wzdx/pull/57) (i.e., closures and restrictions).
 The new lane-level information, as well as overall vehicle impact fields, allowing IOOs new flexibility in communicating impacts and mobility restrictions of a work zone.
   - Added a new [Types of Work table](https://github.com/usdot-jpo-ode/jpo-wzdx/pull/59) to provide specific information on the types of work being performed at a work zone.
 This enumerated table categorizes the type of work and indicates if construction in a work zone will cause any architectural changes to the roadway.
 This information will support keeping the maps used by autonomous vehicles up to date.